CRAG - Cornwall Reptile & Amphibian Group

-CRAG aims to increase awareness and action on behalf of Cornwall's reptiles (snakes and lizards) and amphibians (frogs, toads and newts) Its activities include
+CRAG aims to increase awareness and action on behalf of Cornwall's reptiles (snakes and lizards) and amphibians (frogs, toads and newts)

 The group is open to anyone who would like to be involved with amphibian and reptile conservation in Cornwall.

 A small annual subscription of £5.00 is payable by all Members, except students who can currently become a member for free.
 New members are welcome to apply to join at any time.
 You can download a membership form here: CRAG_2019_Membership_Application_Form_Blank.docx.

 CRAG is affiliated to the Amphibian & Reptile Groups of UK.

 Please record all sightings of reptiles and amphibians seen in and around Cornwall and that includes non-natives such as terrapins.

 Earlier this year, CRAG invested in a set of nets, trays and other pond dipping equipment for amphibian surveys and educational activities.
 CRAG members have already used the kit extensively at various events, including regular community pond dips at Treloggan, Newquay, led by Teri Nicholls.

 Meanwhile, Mark and Tricia Nicholson have been leading a project at Goonhavern School, which their granddaughter attends, to restore the school’s disappearing pond and bring it back into use.
 Pond dipping sessions using the CRAG kit have been invaluable in generating staff and pupil enthusiasm, awareness and involvement.

 The pond was choked by reeds, smothered by the invasive non-native Crassula weed and half-covered by brambles, leaving hardly any water.
 Gradual clearance of this vegetation has brought the pond back to life, with each dipping day revealing a greater abundance and diversity of creatures.